yavordobrev24/Furniture-Haven/README.md

    node server.js
    ```

-5. Open your web browser and access `http://localhost:5173` to begin shopping at Furniture-Haven.
+5. Open your web browser and access `http://localhost:5173` to begin your Furniture Heaven shopping experience.

 ## Usage

+Absolutely, here's the updated section including the test profiles for Furniture Heaven:

+---

+## Usage

+### Test Profiles

+For testing purposes, two pre-existing profiles are available:

+1. **Profile 1**

+   - **Email:** peter@gmail.com
+   - **Password:** 123456

+2. **Profile 2**
+   - **Email:** yavor@gmail.com
+   - **Password:** 123456

+Feel free to use these profiles to explore the functionalities and features of Furniture Heaven.

 ### Register

-1. Get started by registering for an account on the registration page.
+1. Begin by registering for an account on the registration page.

 2. Fill in your details, including your email and password.

 ### Log In

-1. After registering, log in using your credentials.
+Log in using your credentials or utilize the provided test profiles.

-2. Show your joy for a fantastic shopping experience! 🎉

 ### Explore Furniture

-1. Browse through the collection of furniture by selecting various categories.
+1. Browse through our furniture collection by selecting various categories.

 2. Click on a furniture item to view its details, including images, pricing, and descriptions.

 ### Add to Cart

-1. When you find an item you adore, click the "Add to Cart" button.
+1. When you find a cherished item, click the "Buy" button.

-2. Choose the quantity and see it magically appear in your shopping cart.
+2. It will appear in your shopping cart.

 ### Checkout

-1. To complete your purchase, go to your shopping cart and click "Checkout."
+To finalize your purchase, proceed to your shopping cart and click "Checkout."

-2. Provide your shipping details and payment information.

 ## Technologies Used

-- **React.js:** A popular JavaScript library for building user interfaces.
+- **React.js:** A leading JavaScript library for crafting user interfaces.

-- **Vite.js:** A build tool that makes it easier to set up and manage a modern development environment.
+- **Vite.js:** An advanced build tool streamlining modern development environments.

 ## Credits

-- Furniture icons and images used in this app are sourced from various artists on [Flaticon](https://www.flaticon.com/).
+- Furniture icons and images utilized in this application are sourced from diverse artists on [Flaticon](https://www.flaticon.com/).

-Enjoy shopping at Furniture Heaven and bring your dream furniture pieces home! 🪑🛍️